 The mesocarp has three distinct layers: the epicarp, the endocarp, and the basal endosperm.
 The thin, transparent layer of the epicarp directly surrounds the coconut water.
 It acts as a protective barrier against microbial contamination and maintains the freshness and purity of the water.

 Beneath the epicarp is the endocarp, a complex, woody layer that encapsulates the coconut water and the developing seed.
 The endocarp is brown and is commonly referred to as the “shell” of the coconut.
 It provides structural support and protects the internal contents of the fruit from external forces.

 The basal endosperm is located at the base of the coconut and serves as a reservoir of nutrients for the developing embryo.
 It is a thick, gelatinous layer that stores essential carbohydrates, proteins, and lipids required for the growth and development of the coconut seed.
 The basal endosperm is rich in nutrients and is a nutrient source for germination.
-At the center of the coconut fruit lies the endosperm, which is the primary storage tissue of the coconut seed.
+At the centre of the coconut fruit lies the endosperm, which is the primary storage tissue of the coconut seed.
 The endosperm is a white, solid mass that surrounds the coconut water.

 Within the endosperm is a central cavity known as the “coconut water” or “coconut milk.”
 Coconut water is a clear, refreshing liquid that is naturally sterile and contains numerous beneficial nutrients, including vitamins, minerals, and electrolytes.
 It serves as a natural source of hydration and is often consumed directly or used in beverages and culinary preparations.